- Plans & Pricing

 11.3 Limitation of Liability.
 IN NO EVENT SHALL HOVER NETWORKS BE LIABLE FOR ANY INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, PUNITIVE OR EXEMPLARY DAMAGES HOWEVER CAUSED AND WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, WHETHER OR NOT HOVER NETWORKS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES INCLUDING, WITHOUT LIMITATION, LOSS OF BUSINESS, LOST PROFITS OR REVENUE.
 HOVER NETWORKS’ AGGREGATE LIABILITY FOR DAMAGES HEREUNDER SHALL NOT EXCEED THE TOTAL AMOUNT OF SERVICE FEES PAID AND/OR DUE BY THE CUSTOMER.
 Because some states and jurisdictions do not allow limitation of liability in certain instances, portions of the above limitation set forth in this section may not apply to Customer.
 However and notwithstanding the provisions of this Section 11.3, the Customer agrees that Hover Networks will not be liable for breach-of-contract damages that Hover Networks could not reasonably have foreseen on entry into this Agreement.
 No action against Hover Networks arising out of this Agreement may be brought by the Customer more than one (1) year after the cause of action has arisen.

 11.4 Indemnification.
-Customer agrees to indemnify and hold Hover Networks and its affiliates and their respective officers, directors, shareholders, employees, agents, representatives, successors and assigns harmless against any loss, damage or costs (including reasonable attorney’s fees) incurred in connection with claims, demands, suits or proceedings (“Claims”) made or brought against Hover Networks by a third party arising from or relating to: (i) any act, error, omission, fault, negligence, or misconduct of Customer or any user of the Service or Equipment; (ii) Customer’s material breach of the Hover Networks Acceptable Use Policy; (iii) any claim by any employee or invitee of Customer or user other than a claim based on the gross negligence or willful misconduct of Hover Networks; (iv) any claim by any customer of Customer, user, or any other third party relating to, or arising from, Customer’s use of the Services or Equipment; (v) violation of any law or regulation by Customer, any user, or any Customer employee, contractor, or agent; (vii) any violation of any third party’s intellectual property rights, (vii) the quality, performance and/or systems integrity of the installation or operation of the Services or Equipment, or (viii) any absence, failure, or outage of the Service, including, without limitation, emergency 911 calling and/or inability of Customer or any Customer employee, third person or party, or user of the Service to be able to call 911 or to access emergency service personnel.
+Customer agrees to indemnify and hold Hover Networks and its affiliates and their respective officers, directors, shareholders, employees, agents, representatives, successors and assigns harmless against any loss, damage or costs (including reasonable attorney’s fees) incurred in connection with claims, demands, suits or proceedings (“Claims”) made or brought against Hover Networks by a third party arising from or relating to: (i) any act, error, omission, fault, negligence, or misconduct of Customer or any user of the Service or Equipment; (ii) Customer’s material breach of the Hover Networks Acceptable Use Policy; (iii) any claim by any employee or invitee of Customer or user other than a claim based on the gross negligence or willful misconduct of Hover Networks; (iv) any claim by any customer of Customer, user, or any other third party relating to, or arising from, Customer’s use of the Services or Equipment; (v) violation of any law or regulation by Customer, any user, or any Customer employee, contractor, or agent; (vii) any violation by Customer of any third party’s intellectual property rights, (vii) the quality, performance and/or systems integrity of the installation or operation of the Services or Equipment, or (viii) any absence, failure, or outage of the Service, including, without limitation, emergency 911 calling and/or inability of Customer or any Customer employee, third person or party, or user of the Service to be able to call 911 or to access emergency service personnel.

 12. Force Majeure.
-Hover Networks will be liable for any failure or delay in its performance under the Agreement, due to any cause beyond its reasonable control, including any act of war, act of God, earthquake, flood, embargo, riot, sabotage, terrorist attack, labor shortage or dispute, governmental act or failure of any third-party service or network.
+Hover Networks will be not liable for any failure or delay in its performance under the Agreement, due to any cause beyond its reasonable control, including any act of war, act of God, earthquake, flood, embargo, riot, sabotage, terrorist attack, labor shortage or dispute, governmental act or failure of any third-party service or network.

 13. No Lease.
 Except as otherwise provided herein, the Agreement is a services agreement and is not intended to and will not constitute a lease of any real or personal property.
 In particular, Customer acknowledges and agrees that Customer has not been granted any interest whatsoever (leasehold or otherwise) in any premises, real or personal property, equipment or servers of Hover Networks or in any personal property or server space leased by Hover Networks (except for the Equipment rental), and Customer has no rights as a tenant or otherwise under any real property or landlord/tenant laws, regulations, or ordinances.